onlyabhinav/cloudworks/blog_content/postgres_deployment_blog.md

 ## Security Benefits: A Game Changer

 One of the most significant improvements over our Liquibase approach is security.
-With G3, we've eliminated the need to store database credentials in configuration files.
+With DB_TOOL, we've eliminated the need to store database credentials in configuration files.

 **How it works:**

-- G3 server connects to the Postgres server using passwordless SSH authentication
+- DB_TOOL server connects to the Postgres server using passwordless SSH authentication
 - Deployments execute using the `psql` command running as the postgres superuser
 - No passwords are stored in configuration files, scripts, or code repositories
 - All credentials are managed through SSH keys and system-level authentication